welldone-cloud/aws-list-resources/README.md

 ## Supported arguments

 ```
+--exclude-resource-types
---exclude-resource-types  do not list the specified comma-separated resource types (supports wildcards)
+    Do not list the specified comma-separated resource types (supports wildcards).
+--include-resource-types
---include-resource-types  only list the specified comma-separated resource types (supports wildcards)
+    Only list the specified comma-separated resource types (supports wildcards).
+--only-store-counts
---only-show-counts        only show resource counts instead of extended resource information
+    Only store resource counts instead of extended resource information.
+--show-stats
+    Show stats about collected resources at the end of the run.
+Can contain duplicates due to AWS returning the same resources for multiple regions.
+--profile PROFILE
---profile PROFILE         named AWS profile to use when running the command
+    Named AWS profile to use when running the command.
+--regions REGIONS
---regions REGIONS         comma-separated list of target AWS regions or 'ALL'
+    Comma-separated list of target AWS regions or 'ALL'.
 ```